-Home Blood cancer information The blood cancer journey Newly diagnosed Newly diagnosed A blood cancer or blood disorder diagnosis can bring forth a range of emotions and questions.
+Newly diagnosed A blood cancer or blood disorder diagnosis can bring forth a range of emotions and questions.
 What happens next?
 What to expect and plan for – right now.
-Find out more Find out more Understanding your blood Information about your blood, lymphatic system, and bone marrow.
+Understanding your blood Information about your blood, lymphatic system, and bone marrow.
 Questions to ask your doctor A useful guide to help at your next appointment.
 Practical and financial advice Managing finances, legal matters, and health-related documents.
 Telling people There’s no easy way to share news of a diagnosis, but these ideas may help.
 Pregnancy and blood cancer Being pregnant with a blood cancer or blood disorder poses challenges for you and your unborn baby.
-How we can help Fertility and blood cancer Information for both men and women.
+Fertility and blood cancer Information for both men and women.
 Your care team Medical professionals, allied health professionals and other service and support providers work together to coordinate your care and treatment.
 Support Services The Leukaemia Foundation offers free support to anyone affected by a blood cancer in Australia.
-Blood cancer information Diagnosis, treatment, and side-effect information Your healthcare rights Understand what you, or someone you care for, can expect when receiving care through the Leukaemia Foundation A guide to the best blood cancer treatment We’ve collaborated with the Cancer Council to create these guides on the best treatment and care options.
+Blood cancer information Diagnosis, treatment, and side-effect information.
+Your healthcare rights Understand what you, or someone you care for, can expect when receiving care through the Leukaemia Foundation A guide to the best blood cancer treatment We’ve collaborated with the Cancer Council to create these guides on the best treatment and care options.